Blog

 How to Make a Playground Accessible and Inclusive

 Making a playground accessible and inclusive does not have to be complicated or unaffordable.
 There are plenty of resources available to provide guidance and funding assistance.
 Also, many playground structures already have inclusivity and accessibility in mind.
-Nevertheless, it’s understandable if you feel overwhelmed by all the options and regulations.
-Rest assured, you don’t need an enormous budget or space to make your playground fun for everyone.
-Let us help you start the process.

 1. Evaluate Your Playground